chenlonggang/Adaptive-CSA/README.md

 			   don't want use the lookup tables, it do not help lot as we need,
 			   and it does great harm to the beauty of the code.
 	2014.10.6: add class UseCount,Shallow Copy for operator = and copy cons for CSA
+	2014.10.7: the framwork is Ok,what to do next is to make the query functions work
+				right.